ondrejklejch/MT-ComparEval/readme.md

 MT-ComparEval also plots a chart with absolute differences of metrics computed on single sentences and a chart with values obtained from paired bootstrap resampling.
 MT-ComparEval is distributed under Apache 2.0 license with an exception of [Highcharts.js](http://www.highcharts.com/) library which is distributed under [Creative Commons Attribution-NonCommercial 3.0 License](http://creativecommons.org/licenses/by-nc/3.0/).

+# Try it online before installing on your server

+- http://wmt.ufal.cz: all systems from the [WMT](http://www.statmt.org/wmt16/) 2014–2016
+- http://mt-compareval.ufal.cz: upload and analyze your translations

 # Papers
 When using MT-ComparEval please cite: